kellyav/sql/README.md

 Open in SQLite, or in VS Code with the SQLite extension.
 - Test
 - World
-- People
-- Match (db itself not included here, but files worked with it are)

 ## Scripts (and their purposes)
 - **country1.sql** (in the world_db folder)